LilaRamani/trail_buddies/statusreport3.md

 Elliot:

 Worked more on integrating the bootstrap framework into our codebase.
+Added an in-page add a hike form. and streamlined the nav bar